JanssenProject/home/README.md

   1. **admin-ui**: While you can call API's to configure everything in Janssen, that's no fun for _ad hoc_ admin tasks.
 This service calls the config-api for you, logging the corresponding calls for your reference.
 This service should not be Internet facing.

   1. **eleven**: This is a PKCS11 REST API that can be used for key operations by the auth-server in lieu of local storage of private keys.
 This should service should not be Internet facing.

+  1. **auth-client**: Middleware API to help application developers call an OAuth, OpenID or UMA server.
+You may wonder why this is necessary?
+But client developers have trouble using advanced OpenID signing and encryption features.
+This API provides some high level API's to do some of the heavy lifting.

+  1. **setup**: Deploying all these components into one working system is tricky.
+The setup script provides an easy way to do this in one VM.
+You can also use the cloud native way.
+But some developers may find this burdensome.

   1. **core**: This library has code that is shared across several janssen projects.
 You will most likely need this project when you build other Janssen components.